olulesi/sei-project-1/README.md

 * The app flow is like any normal Tetris game you are to move left to right with the arrow keys.
 * The up arrow key allows you to change the rotation of the shape.
 * The spacebar key allows you to move the shape to the bottom of the grid instantaneously.
-* Also you can see the next shape in a window at the top left as well as the score increasing depending on line breaks.
+* You can also see the next shape in a window at the top left as well as the score increasing depending on line breaks.

 ## Creating the Game
 ## Plan